© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Newton North Church is a scheduled monument protected by Cadw under reference PE270.
 View the official record →

-Newton North Church is a Post Medieval religious structure located in Pembrokeshire, Wales.
+Newton North Church is a post-medieval and modern religious building located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE270.

 Newton North Church dates from the post medieval/modern period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Newton North Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE270.